Robin-C/QOVER_case_study/dbt_qover/README.md

 ### 2_stg

 This folder is split into 2 sub folders.
+One common thing they have is this is where the capture data change is setup (incremental modelization etc..).

 - dims